RAKWireless/rak_common_for_gateway/README.md

 * 3.Unconfigure the ip of eth0 to 192.168.10.10.
 * 4.Users can change the gateway_id in local_conf.json.
 * 5.Increase i2c rate for rak7243.
 * 6.Install chirpstack only on Raspberry Pi 3 and Raspberry Pi 4.
+Pi zero can't run ChirpStack.
 * 7.In the AP mode, the gateway IP address is 192.168.230.1.

 2019-09-19 V4.0.0